Websites That Work

 - Ensure it works on all devices…especially mobiles

 - Update it regularly – show you care

 Website design can be very technical and it is easy to be overwhelmed with information.
 Here are some key things to look for:

 1) Use an ‘open-source’ platform – WordPress and WooCommerce are ideal.
 These won’t tie you in to one supplier for your site, and give you a choice of programmers to help you.

 2) Use a simple, clear font throughout – if your web visitor can’t read your website, they will get fed up and leave!
 (More people wear glasses than don’t, and people with dyslexia can’t read certain fonts and colours – you want everyone to be able to read your site, easily)

 3) Use lots of ‘You’ copy – talk about the client’s needs, not how wonderful you are (although, I know you are amazing, give great customer service and have been in business for years …actually, they want to know that you can solve their problems – so tell them you can!)

 5) Avoid red – red makes people feel worried, so it isn’t a good colour (unless you’re selling to the Far East, where it is considered lucky!).
 It is a difficult colour to read as well, so people skip out the red writing – exactly the opposite of what was intended.

-6) Use pictures of people – people buy from people; people get a positive feeling when they see other happy people.
+6) Use pictures of people – people buy from people, they get a positive feeling when seeing others happy.
 Use this simple psychology to your advantage – don’t just show your product, show people enjoying it!